-If you’re not sure what the minimum requirements for car insurance are in your state, you can check your state’s DMV site.
+If you’re not sure what the minimum requirements for car insurance are where you live, you can check your state’s DMV site.
 Keep in mind that while you can squeak by with the minimum coverage, how much car insurance you need varies.
 Depending on your situation, it may be a good idea to get more coverage.

 Types of Car Insurance

-When shopping for car insurance, there are six main types of car insurance to keep in mind.
+When comparing car insurance, there are six main types to keep in mind.

 Bodily Injury Liability

-Should you get into a car accident and are found to be the one who caused the crash, bodily injury liability coverage can help cover medical bills and wages lost for taking time off of work because of bodily harm.
+If you get into a car accident and are found to be at fault, bodily injury liability coverage can help cover medical bills and wages lost for taking time off of work because of bodily harm.
 It can also cover named drivers, such as family members on your policy or drivers who are using your car with your permission.